-Year Applying For Course Closing Date Year 12 (Post 16) Performing Arts Dance, Musical Theatre, Music & Music Technology, Theatre 16 Nov 2020 Year 12 (Post 16) Creative Arts Community Arts Practice, Film & Media Production, Interactive Digital Design, Production Arts, Visual Arts & Design (We give additional time to these Strands in order that portfolios can be prepared) 31 Jan 2021 Year 10 (Key Stage 4) All courses 11 Jan 2021 iii) Completing the Form
+Year Applying For Course Closing Date Year 12 (Post 16) Performing Arts Dance, Musical Theatre, Music & Music Technology, Theatre 15 Nov 2021 Year 12 (Post 16) Creative Arts & CAP Community Arts Practice, Film & Media Production, Interactive Digital Design, Production Arts, Visual Arts & Design (We give additional time to these Strands in order that portfolios can be prepared) 31 Jan 2022 Year 10 (Key Stage 4) All courses 10 Jan 2022 iii) Completing the Form

-The online application form will be available from 1st August.
+The online application form will be available from 2nd August.
 Applicants are encouraged to apply well before the deadline dates as this helps the administration of the applications procedure.
-Please note that late applications will be dealt with after all applications made by the published date.
+Please note that late applications will be added to our waiting list.
+There is no guarantee that these applications will considered by the strand director.